Uncertainty Modeling for Multi-Objective RTA Interception with Distillation Acceleration: Introduction

 \section{Introduction}

-In online advertising, RTA mechanisms play a central role in determining which traffic are exposed to downstream systems.
-Since not all incoming traffic contributes equally to campaign performance, an effective interception process is needed to filter out unproductive requests while preserving those that align with predefined objectives.
-Achieving this goal is particularly challenging because it requires not only the accurate prediction of multiple user-behavior metrics but also dependable estimates of prediction confidence under highly dynamic conditions.
-A natural way to address these requirements is to combine multi-objective optimization with uncertainty modeling.
-Multi-objective optimization methods, including PLE \cite{PLE}, MMOE \cite{MMOE}, and ESMM \cite{ESMM}, enhance performance by enabling knowledge sharing across related tasks such as Click-Through Rate (CTR) and Conversion Rate (CVR) prediction.
-Meanwhile, uncertainty modeling techniques—such as Bayesian Neural Networks (BNN) \cite{BNN}, Monte Carlo Dropout \cite{MC_Dropout}, and SWAG \cite{SWAG}—quantify prediction confidence by treating network weights as distributions and estimating variance through repeated inference.
-By integrating these components, RTA interception can rank incoming requests by their predicted contribution to downstream objectives, while at the same time adjusting uncertainty to reduce the risk of misinterpreting valuable traffic.
-In doing so, the framework improves both the effectiveness and the reliability of traffic selection.
+In online advertising, RTA mechanisms determine which traffic is exposed to downstream systems.
+The scale is substantial: off-site advertising in JD.com's system generates on the order of hundreds of billions of requests per day, and the RTA channel alone serves up to hundreds of millions of requests per minute.
+At this scale, an interception model must meet strict throughput and cost constraints as well as be accurate.
+Since not all traffic contributes equally to campaign performance, interception should filter out unproductive requests while preserving those that match the advertiser's objectives.
+This is difficult: it requires accurate prediction of several user-behavior metrics together with dependable estimates of prediction confidence under highly dynamic conditions.
+A natural approach is to combine multi-objective optimization with uncertainty modeling.
+Multi-objective methods such as PLE \cite{PLE}, MMOE \cite{MMOE}, and ESMM \cite{ESMM} improve performance by sharing knowledge across related tasks such as Click-Through Rate (CTR) and Conversion Rate (CVR) prediction.
+Recent extensions further consider multi-scenario modeling \cite{M2M} or explicit action-topic disentanglement \cite{MVKE}.
+Uncertainty modeling techniques such as Bayesian Neural Networks (BNN) \cite{BNN}, Monte Carlo Dropout \cite{MC_Dropout}, and SWAG \cite{SWAG} quantify prediction confidence by treating network weights as distributions and estimating variance through repeated inference.
+Combining the two lets RTA interception rank requests by their predicted contribution to downstream objectives while using uncertainty to avoid discarding valuable but ambiguous traffic, improving both the effectiveness and the reliability of traffic selection.

-In the context of RTA interception—particularly in our specific scenario—multi-objective modeling is leveraged to provide more accurate predictions by jointly optimizing multiple relevant objectives rather than focusing on a single one.
-At the same time, uncertainty modeling is incorporated to identify and pass traffic with high prediction uncertainty, thereby reducing the risk of mistakenly blocking valuable traffic.
-Together, these two components improve both the precision of prediction and the robustness of the interception process.